gbv/qed/edition-archive-frontend/content/index.md

   link: http://qed.perspectivia.net/index.php?id=593
   card-class: not-active
   ---
-  This special issue is conceived within gthe framework of a German-Russian research project “The Languages of Diplomacy in Russia in the Eihteenth Century in the European Context” (2022-2024).
+  This special issue is conceived within the framework of a German-Russian research project “The Languages of Diplomacy in Russia in the Eighteenth Century in the European Context” (2022-2024).
   :::
 #sovs